 COBRA Continuation Coverage Eligibility

-As an active employee, you have the right to purchase Continuation Coverage from the Fund, when coverage would otherwise terminate due to a “qualifying event” (see Eligibility, Notification, Coverage Length section below on this page):
+As an employee, you have the right to purchase Continuation Dental and Vision Coverage (COBRA) from the Dental and Vision Fund, when coverage would otherwise terminate due to a “qualifying event” (see Eligibility, Notification, Coverage Length section below on this page):

 Your dependents (spouse and/or children) have the right to purchase Continuation Coverage if: